 The consortium carries out research in the following four key areas:

 - Understanding fundamental physics such as the spin-dependant transport across the magnetic/semiconductor interface and spin coherence length in semiconductors

 - Synthesising spintronic materials with Curie temperatures above room temperature, large spin polarisation at the Fermi level and matching conductivity between the magnetic and semiconductor materials

 - Utilising Nanofabrication techniques—fabricating devices with nanometer feature sizes and developing new techniques for mass production

 - Integrating spin-devices with microelectronics and quantum computation.

-Since 2007, four WUN-SPIN conferences have been held across the globe to bring together leaders in the field, facilitate innovation and encourage the development of new expertise.
+Since 2007, several WUN-SPIN conferences have been held across the globe to bring together leaders in the field, facilitate innovation and encourage the development of new expertise.